Privacy Policy

 - Transparency — Full disclosure in Terms of Use and event pages before registration

-- Safeguards — Sponsors bound by anti-spam rules (CAN-SPAM, GDPR, CASL); cannot sell data to third parties without consent
+- Safeguards — Sponsors bound by anti-spam rules (CAN-SPAM, GDPR, CASL); cannot resell, broker, or relicense attendee data to third parties without consent

 - User control — You can choose not to attend if you disagree; you can opt out of sponsor emails individually